jared-m-combs/dfm/README.md

 Tool for managing dotfiles in a separate directory with symlinks to their original locations.
 Includes commands for adding and removing files from this directory.
-An existing dotfiles directory can be bootstrapped with the ‘install’ command and all symlinks can be removed with the ‘uninstall’ command.
+An existing dotfiles directory can be bootstrapped with the `install` command and all symlinks can be removed with the `uninstall` command.

 usage: `dfm [-h] [--dotfiles DOTFILES] {add,a,remove,r,rm,install,i,uninstall,u} ...`